Elive/elive-for-servers/README.md

 # Elive for Servers, with superpowers!
-Enjoy your server with some Elive super-powers, and you can also optionally install well-tuned services in one shot!
+Enjoy your server with Elive super-powers, where you can also optionally install well-tuned services in one shot!

-_Important: this tool installs packages in your server to improve it with Elive features, and you can optionally install full services too_
+_Important: this tool installs packages in your server to improve it with Elive features, and optionally full services too_

 ### Distros supported:
  * **Debian**: Bullseye, Buster